Summary

 There are significant differences between a retail and commercial lease.
 Retail landlords and tenants should understand what is permitted under the retail legislation regarding their lease terms.
 They should also understand the consequences of noncompliance with the retail legislation.
 In some instances, the tenant has a right to early termination or compensation.

-On the other hand, commercial leases operate with minimal regulatory oversight and require legal advice and careful negotiations on the part of the tenant to ensure that lease terms are balanced and not heavily favoring the landlord.
-Commercial tenants should particularly scrutinize clauses relating to rent reviews, outgoings, assignment restrictions, and termination rights.
+On the other hand, commercial leases operate with minimal regulatory oversight and require legal advice and careful negotiations on the part of the tenant to ensure that lease terms are balanced and do not heavily favour the landlord.
+Commercial tenants should particularly scrutinise clauses relating to rent reviews, outgoings, assignment restrictions, and termination rights.

 If you need help with your business structure, LegalVision provides ongoing legal support for all businesses through our fixed-fee legal membership.
 Our experienced leasing lawyers help businesses across industries manage contracts, employment law, disputes, intellectual property, and more, with unlimited access to specialist lawyers for a fixed monthly fee.
 To learn more about LegalVision’s legal membership, call 1300 544 755 or visit our membership page.